-- the company/ firm for the preference(s) shown and I / we acknowledge that: - The Western Cape Government reserves the right to audit the B-BBEE status claim submitted by (a) the bidder. - As set out in Section 13O of the B-BBEE Act as amended, any misrepresentation constitutes a (b) criminal offence.
-A person commits an offence if that person knowingly: - misrepresents or attempts to misrepresent the B-BBEE status of an enterprise; (i) - (ii) provides false information or misrepresents information to a B-BBEE Verification Professional in order to secure a particular B-BBEE status or any benefit associated with compliance to the B-BBEE Act;
+- 10.5 I/we, the undersigned, who is / are duly authorised to do so on behalf of the company/firm, certify that the points claimed, based on the B-BBEE status level of contribution indicated in paragraph 7 above, qualifies the company/ firm for the preference(s) shown and I / we acknowledge that: - (a) The Western Cape Government reserves the right to audit the B-BBEE status claim submitted by the bidder. - (b) As set out in Section 13O of the B-BBEE Act as amended, any misrepresentation constitutes a criminal offence.
+A person commits an offence if that person knowingly: - (i) misrepresents or attempts to misrepresent the B-BBEE status of an enterprise; - (ii) provides false information or misrepresents information to a B-BBEE Verification Professional in order to secure a particular B-BBEE status or any benefit associated with compliance to the B-BBEE Act;